-The boundary is shown in the map below.
+The boundary, as is shown in the map below, currently includes twenty-three (23) lodging businesses.
 A complete listing of lodging businesses within the renewed HBTBID can be found in Appendix 2.

-VI.
-BUDGET AND SERVICES
+AND SERVICES

 A. Annual Service Plan

 Assessment funds will be spent to provide specific benefits conferred or privileges granted directly to the payors that are not provided to those not charged, and which do not exceed the reasonable cost to the City of conferring the benefits or granting the privileges.
 The privileges and services provided with the HBTBID funds are marketing, sales and tourism enhancement programs available only to assessed lodging businesses.